fybrik/fybrik/site/docs/samples/notebook-read.md

 In this tutorial, we assume that OpenMetadata is used as the data catalog.

-There are two ways to register datasets in the data catalog.
 Datasets can be registered either directly, through the OpenMetadata UI, or indirectly, through the data-catalog connector:

 === "Register an asset through the OpenMetadata UI"
     To register an asset directly through the OpenMetadata UI, follow the instructions [here](../../tasks/omd-discover-s3-asset/).
 These instructions also explain how to determine the asset ID.
-If you registered the dataset directly through the OpenMetadata UI, you can skip the next section.

     Store the asset ID in a `CATALOGED_ASSET` variable.
 For instance:
     ```bash